oltdaniel/zig-js-interplay/README.md

 ![GitHub file size in bytes](https://img.shields.io/github/size/oltdaniel/zig-js-interplay/example%2Fmain.wasm)

-First, add this repo as an dependency to your Zon file with `zig fetch URL_TODO --save`.
+First, add this repo as an dependency to your Zon file with `zig fetch https://github.com/oltdaniel/zig-js-interplay/archive/COMMITSHA.tar.gz --save`.

 And add the following code to add this repo as a module you can import to your `build.zig`: